iKonrad/gatsby-source-trustpilot/README.md

               username: 'YOUR_TRUSTPILOT_USERNAME',
               password: 'YOUR_TRUSTPILOT_PASSWORD',
               domains: [
-                  'trustpilot.co.uk' // An array of website URLs to pull the reviews for ]
+                  'trustpilot.co.uk', // An array of website URLs to pull the reviews for ],
-          }
+          },
       },
   ],
-}
+};
 ```

 ## Usage